 ||Availability||Not available to visiting students

-Typically three weeks of excavation or survey on a designated field school in the summer preceding Sem 1 in which the course is taught).
+A: Field School (typically three weeks of excavation or survey on a designated field school in the summer preceding Sem 1 in which the course is taught).

 Week 1 - Lessons from the field

 Week 5 - Case study 3

 Week 6 - Case study 4